AbdulRahmanSilmy/Autonomous-RC-car/README.md

- ### Step2: Assemble Parts
+ ### Step2: Assemble parts and program rasberry Pi

- Soldered Electrical components together to improve robustness of device.
+ Soldered Electrical components together to improve robustness of device.Programmed and assembled car to log data as it is driven via Bluetooth using in-house raspberry pi.

  <img src="https://github.com/AbdulRahmanSilmy/Autonomous-RC-car/blob/main/images/car_pic1.jpg" width="500" height="400" />

- ### Step3: Program rasberry Pi

- Programmed and assembled car to log data as it is driven via Bluetooth using in-house raspberry pi.

- """ Insert video of it being driven here """

- ### Step4: Develop self-driving model
+ ### Step3: Develop self-driving model (coming soon)

+ In progress at the moment.
+You can come back later to see if any progress has been made.